veselyvaclavcz/foobar-grid-view/README.md

 ## Installation

-1. Download `foo_albumart_grid_v95.dll` from the [Releases](https://github.com/veselyvaclavcz/foobar-grid-view/releases) page
+1. Download `foo_albumart_grid_v97.fb2k-component` from the [Releases](https://github.com/veselyvaclavcz/foobar-grid-view/releases) page
-2. Install the component using one of these methods:
+2. Install the component:
-   - **Recommended**: Use foobar2000 > File > Preferences > Components > Install... (you can also drag-n-drop the file here)
+   - In foobar2000: File > Preferences > Components > Install...
-   - Or manually copy the DLL file to your foobar2000 components folder
+   - Select the `.fb2k-component` file (or drag-n-drop it into the Components window)
 3. Restart foobar2000
 4. Add the component to your layout:
    - View > Layout > Edit Layout